namandhakad712/WishOne/VERCEL_DEPLOYMENT.md

      VITE_GEMINI_API_KEY=AIzaSyC81EywHHPaslM_nTBEyBO-FWaXLc-tXvc
      ```

+4. **Configure Vercel for Email Server (Optional)**
+   - If you want to use the contact form functionality, you'll need to set up a separate server deployment
+   - Create a new project for your server or use Vercel Serverless Functions
+   - Add these additional environment variables for the email service:
+     ```
+     EMAIL_USER=your_email@gmail.com
+     EMAIL_PASS=your_app_password
+     EMAIL_TO=destination_email@gmail.com
+     EMAIL_SERVICE=gmail
+     ```

 ## Supabase Configuration

 1. **Update URL Configuration in Supabase**
    - Go to your Supabase project dashboard
    - Navigate to Authentication > URL Configuration
-   - Set the Site URL to `https://wish-one-web.vercel.app`
+   - Set the Site URL to `https://wish-one-web.vercel.app` (or your custom domain)
    - Add the following redirect URLs:
      ```
      https://wish-one-web.vercel.app/auth/callback